CodeFoxy-Github/windows-docker-osx-auto-install/README.md

 download the file and run it
 ## warning
-if ur antyvirus like kaspersky it might false positive the code and lock ur system (my windows it locked and reboot will fix)
+if ur antyvirus like kaspersky it might false positive the code and lock ur system (my windows it locked and reboot will fix) You can see the code its no virus